 Fig. 5.
-Six examples of trajectories (after PCA) in the dataset (lhand and rhand indicate left and right and left hands, respectively.
-The values below "Var:" indicate variances).
-The first row shows trajectories with more equal component variances (indicating a tendency to spherical distributions).
+Six examples of trajectories (after PCA) in the dataset.
+The first row shows trajectories with lowest differences between component variances (indicating a tendency to spherical distributions).
 The second row shows the trajectories with higher differences between variances, in special with variances highly concentrated in the first component.
 They show a tendency to a line-like shape.